GodfreyElia/Portfolio_Theory/README.md

   <img height="400" width="100%" src="https://github.com/GodfreyElia/Portfolio_Theory/blob/main/Efficient%20frontier.png"  />
 </div>

+##  Description:

-An interactive R Shiny `shinydashboard` web application for analyzing and optimizing stock portfolios using historical data.
-The dashboard enables users to visualize stock performance, compute optimal asset allocations, and evaluate risk metrics such as Value at Risk (VaR) and Sharpe Ratios.
+I have built this dashboard in R to provide an interactive way of analysing popular stocks using the principles of portfolio theory.
+The dashoboard is hosted by Shinyapps and uses live stock market data of 15 select stocks from yahoo finance.
+In using the dashboard, you will be able to explore latest stock prices, daily returns, key portfolio metrics, and portfolio optimization strategies.
+Furthermore, you will also be enabled to visualize stock performance, compute optimal asset allocations, and evaluate risk metrics such as Value at Risk (VaR) and Sharpe Ratios.

-## 🔧 Features
+## 🔧 Features.

+What to expect in the dashboard:

 ### 🗂 Overview Tab
 - Adjusted Closing Prices (Interactive Plot)